harshini-puduri/youtube-chatbot-langchain/README.md

 # RAG over YouTube Videos (with LangChain)

+I wanted to try out RAG without relying on wrappers or black-box APIs.
+Also, YouTube videos are underrated data sources, and I was curious if I could build a chatbot that understands one.
-Built a Retrieval-Augmented Generation pipeline using LangChain, but instead of PDFs or plain docs, I used **YouTube transcripts** as the knowledge source.
+I used **YouTube transcripts** as the knowledge source.

 This notebook runs through:
 - Pulling transcripts from a YouTube video